 All students are aware of a number of staff to whom they can talk in the event of any safeguarding concerns arising.
-The school is committed to ensuring that students are aware of behaviour towards them which is not acceptable and how they can keep themselves safe; this is relayed to students through the Personal Development Programme delivered during form time, assemblies and Citizenship lessons.
-Student planners carry specific information on online safety and there are 'Helping Hands' posters around the school and on every Form room board telling students who they can go to if they have a problem; however, students should be reassured that every member of staff in the school is trained in safeguarding, and are therefore encouraged to approach any member of staff with whom they feel comfortable to discuss any concerns.
+The school is committed to ensuring that students are aware of behaviour towards them which is not acceptable and how they can keep themselves safe; this is relayed to students through the Personal Development Programme delivered during Form time, assemblies and Citizenship lessons.
+Student planners carry specific information on online safety as well as a guide to reporting bullying or abuse, and the options they have in order to do so.
+This guide, which is included in the Student Handbook, was developed alongside the Student Voice Society to ensure it is relevant and applicable to our students' needs.
+There are also 'Helping Hands' posters around the school and on every Form room board telling students who they can go to if they have a problem; however, students should be reassured that every member of staff in the school is trained in safeguarding, and are therefore encouraged to approach any member of staff with whom they feel comfortable to discuss any concerns.

 Regular assemblies and the student Google noticeboard are used to remind students of their collective responsibility to share concerns if they believe that a friend is at risk in some way.
+Detailed Child on Child Abuse assemblies are delivered at the start of each academic year and are shared with parents and available on the Parent tab of the school website.
 All students understand safeguarding procedures and are clear that staff will remind them when they are unable to keep a secret and will have to pass information on.
 They will be reassured throughout the process, and incidents will continue to be monitored rigorously, to check whether concerns have discontinued or whether further support is required.